DefinitionThis section has been translated automatically.

 Infiltration of the perinodal soft tissue with recess of the marginal sinus is frequently found.

-Characteristically, EBV-positive B immunoblasts lie in variable density in the paracortex.
+Characteristically, EBV-positive B immunoblasts are located in variable density in the paracortex.
 Reed- Sternberg-like cells (often EBV-positive) may also be present, mimicking classic Hodgkin's lymphoma here.
-EBV-positive B-immunoblasts can also become very prominent in the course - probably triggered by cytokines of the neoplastic FTH cells - and even progress to an EBV-positive diffuse large B-cell lymphoma (DLBCL).
+EBV-positive B-immunoblasts can also become very prominent in the course - probably triggered by cytokines of the neoplastic FTH cells - and even progress to EBVpositive diffuse large B-cell lymphoma (DLBCL).

 Differential diagnosisThis section has been translated automatically.